KarolKob/Messenger-with-matchmaking-system-adaptable-to-selected-games/README.md

 This server is responsible for all communicator functions like forwarding messages if a user isn't blocked or creating chat rooms.
 It also has main user database management.

 ## Matchmaking configuration application
+It's used to configure the matchmaking to suit a game's needs.
+The picked options are then stored inside a database referenced by the WebAPI.

 ## WebAPI
+Communicates with clients using REST.
+It's responsible for matching opponents and sending information about chat rooms that need to be created to the communicator's server.